karnaker/react_vite_docker_fargate/README.md

 This project was made possible thanks to the following resources:

+- **Useful Articles**:
-- **Useful Article**: ["Hello, world - The Fargate/Terraform tutorial I wish I had" by Jimmy Sawczuk](https://section411.com/2019/07/hello-world/).
+  - ["Hello, world - The Fargate/Terraform tutorial I wish I had" by Jimmy Sawczuk](https://section411.com/2019/07/hello-world/).
 This article provided invaluable guidance on deploying applications to AWS Fargate using Terraform.
+  - ["How To Set Up a React Project with Vite" by Tamal Chowdhury and Caitlin Postal](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-react-project-with-vite).
+This article was instrumental in setting up the React project with Vite.

+- **API**:
+  - [Open-Meteo API](https://open-meteo.com/): Open-Meteo is an open-source weather API that offers free access for non-commercial use, without requiring an API key.
+We use it for the /weather endpoint of the app.

 - **External Libraries and Frameworks**:
   - [React](https://reactjs.org/)
   - [Vite](https://vitejs.dev/)
   - [Docker](https://www.docker.com/)
   - [OpenTofu](https://www.opentofu.org/)

-- **API**:
-  - [Open-Meteo API](https://open-meteo.com/): Open-Meteo is an open-source weather API that offers free access for non-commercial use, without requiring an API key.
-We use it for the /weather endpoint of the app.

 ## License